dpa99c/phonegap-launch-navigator/README.md

     - Turn-by-turn mode (`launchnavigator.LAUNCH_MODE.TURN_BY_TURN`) - launches in Navigation view.
 Enables transport mode to be specified, but not start location or destination name.
     - Geo mode (`launchnavigator.LAUNCH_MODE.GEO`) - invokes Navigation view via `geo`: URI scheme.
 Enables destination name to be specified, but not start location or transport mode.
     - Launch mode can be specified via the `launchModeGoogleMaps` option, but defaults to Maps mode if not specified.

-## Windows

-- The plugin is compatible with Windows 10 on any PC or Windows 10 Mobile on a phone/tablet using the Universal .Net project generated by Cordova: `cordova platform add windows`

-- Bing Maps requires the user to press the enter key to initiate navigation if you don't provide the start location.
-Therefore, if a start location is not going to be passed to the plugin from your app, you should install the [Geolocation plugin](https://github.com/apache/cordova-plugin-geolocation) into your project.
-By default, if the geolocation plugin is detected, the plugin will attempt to retrieve the current device location using it, and use this as the start location.
-This can be disabled via the `enableGeolocation` option.

 ## iOS